sst/guide/_chapters/load-secrets-from-env-yml.md

 environment: ${file(env.yml):${self:custom.stage}, file(env.yml):default}
 ```

-Replace the `custom:` block of `serverless.yml` with the following.
+The `custom:` block of our `serverless.yml` should look like the following:

 ``` yml
 custom: